-The project is separated into two phases, shown in the exhibit below.
+The project was separated into two phases, shown in the exhibit below.
 To learn more about the I-11 study, please click here.